Danish cabinet minister resigns over mink culling order that has shaken highest levels of government

 After days of legislative gridlock, the government announced Tuesday it had a parliamentary majority backing a law to cull the minks and suspend mink farming through 2021, opening a door for the cull to proceed after all and leaving many in the trade devastated.
 A vote to solidify the plan has not yet been held.

 “They can’t just pull the plug and let me deal with the consequences,” mink farmer Frank Andersen told Reuters.
-“I won’t be able to start over, everything is ruined.”
+“I won’t be able to start over; everything is ruined.”

 Government trust, meanwhile, has shrunk from 75 percent in July to 50 percent in mid-November, according to a study by Aarhus University.

 Some experts say the mass slaughter may be premature.
-But Tyra Grove Krause, an official at Denmark’s infectious diseases agency told the Associated Press that “instead of waiting for evidence, it is better to act quickly.”
+But Tyra Grove Krause, an official at Denmark’s infectious diseases agency, told the Associated Press that “instead of waiting for evidence, it is better to act quickly.”

 The strain spread to at least 12 people in August and September.